hashicorp/terraform-provider-azurerm/website/docs/d/monitor_scheduled_query_rules_log.html.markdown

 * `data_source_id` - The resource URI over which log search query is to be run.
 * `description` - The description of the Scheduled Query Rule.
 * `enabled` - Whether this Scheduled Query Rule is enabled.
-* `throttling` - Time for which alerts should be throttled or suppressed.

 ---